Vietnamese folk religion: Confucianism and Taoism

-The Vietnamese folk religion fosters Confucian values, and it is for this reason often identified as "Confucianism".
-Temples of Literature (Văn Miếu) are temples devoted to the worship of Confucius that in imperial times also functioned as academies.
+The Vietnamese folk religion fosters Confucian values; For example, Temples of Literature (Văn Miếu) are temples devoted to the worship of Confucius that in imperial times also functioned as academies.

 Taoism is believed to have been introduced into Vietnam during the first Chinese domination of Vietnam.
 In its pure form it is rarely practiced in Vietnam, but can still be seen in places with Chinese communities such as Saigon, where there is a community of Cantonese/Vietnamese Taoist priest residing in the Khánh Vân Nam Viện Pagoda.
 Elements of its doctrines have also been absorbed into the Vietnamese folk religion.
 Taoist influence is also recognisable in the Caodaist and Đạo Mẫu religions.

-According to Professor Liam Keelley during the Tang dynasty native spirits were subsumed into Daoism and the Daoist view of these spirits completely replaced the original native tales.
+According to Professor Liam Keelley, during the Tang dynasty native spirits were subsumed into Daoism and the Daoist view of these spirits completely replaced the original native tales.
 Buddhism and Daoism replaced native narratives surrounding Mount Yên Tử 安子山.